 World Hijab Day

-But the hijab is more than what you see me wearing on my head, it’s an embodiment of my devotion to my faith and a part of my identity that I like to wear proudly.
+But the headscarf is more than what you see me wearing on my head, it’s an embodiment of my devotion to my faith and a part of my identity that I like to wear proudly.
 It makes me feel confident to live my life authentically whilst also serving as a reminder of my connection with God.
-I feel proud to wear my hijab, in a society where sometimes you wish to just blend in anonymously because it’s a constant reminder of my values that I hold so dearly.
+I feel proud to wear my headscarf, in a society where sometimes you wish to just blend in anonymously because it’s a constant reminder of my values that I hold so dearly.

 It’s also worth mentioning that my experiences are not, necessarily, shared by all Muslim women.
-Everyone’s relationship with hijab is different.
+Everyone’s relationship with their headscarf is different.
 It’s okay to admit that sometimes it’s a struggle - to wish you didn’t stick out like a sore thumb and just blend in like a chameleon.
 Especially in situations where you’re treated differently just because people assume that they know you based off their own stereotypes or negative perceptions.
 But I pull through it, as I always come back to my ‘why’ - why it’s important to me.